GoldWomenAcademy/P7-Groupomania-DW--V2/Readme.md

 Create the database with config/groupomaniaDB.sql<br>
 Modify the accesses in config/config.json<br>
-Launch the application: nodemon server
+Launch the application: backend > nodemon server